 19. Michigan, 780

-Weather and economic improvement is expected to fuel expansion in these states, according to hvacclasses.org.
+Weather and economic growth is anticipated to feed expansion in these states, according to hvacclasses.org.